rerupp/rust_playground/weather/README.md

 ## Background
 This project started as a way to familiarize myself with Rust.
 I was looking for some project to build and decided emulating the `Python` weather project I built several years ago would be fun.

-Even though the *Dark Sky* data API is no longer available, I have lots of data that can be used and the `Python` project would be a handy reference implementation I could always look at.
+Even though the *Dark Sky* data API is no longer available, I have historical data that can be used and the `Python` project would be a handy reference implementation I could always look at.
 The performance of `Python` was pretty reasonable and I thought it would be fun to compare apple and oranges.

 ## Project Structure
-The project is actually a Rust workspace consisting of a binary CLI crate and a library crate.
+The project is a Rust workspace consisting of two binary command lines and a library crate.
 It has a dependency on the `toolslib` crate.

 The `Cargo.toml` at the workspace level contains common dependencies for both CLI and library crates.

 ### `cli` Directory
 This directory contains the source code for the CLI mainline.

+### `admin` Directory
+This directory contains the source code for the administrative CLI.

 ### `lib` Directory
 This directory contains the backend implementation of the weather domain.